Goitom74/PortofolioProjects/README.md

 # Portofolio Projects
 Welcome to my Portofolio of data analytics projects.
-This reposit0ry showcases a collection of work that demonstrates my skills in data analysis, query data from different sources, cleaning data, and exploratory data analysis, and data visualizations.
+This repository showcases a collection of work that demonstrates my skills in data analysis, query data from different sources, cleaning data, and exploratory data analysis, and data visualizations.

 # About Me